 The Baby Banana pulls double duty better than anything else on this list.
 It’s shaped like a tiny banana (the “peel” handles are a smart anti-choking design), and the bristles on the body double as a starter toothbrush once your baby’s first teeth come in.
 My youngest son uses his as both, which has made introducing toothbrushing about a hundred times easier.

 It’s also one of the few silicone teethers manufactured in the United States, and the brand has been family-owned since 2009.
 That kind of consistency matters when you’re putting something in a baby’s mouth multiple times a day.
+BabyGearLab, Babylist, Mommyhood101, What to Expect, and Eat Play Say all include it in their expert lineups for the same core reason: the bristle-to-teether transition is genuinely useful, and the design has held up across more than a decade of revisions.

 Important caveat — start at 6 months, not earlier: The package says 3–24 months, but I’d hold off until your baby is at least six months old and has decent control of how far they can put things in their mouth.
 Multiple parents (myself included) have seen younger babies gag themselves by shoving the banana body too far in.
 With my youngest, I introduced it around 6.5 months and we had no issues.
 Always supervise.

 What parents complain about: The gag risk for younger babies (already addressed).
 Same silicone-attracts-lint issue.
 A few people have received variants that look slightly different from the photos, which is just a packaging inconsistency from the manufacturer.
+The current SKU we’ve linked is the pink version — if you’d prefer a different color, click through and use Amazon’s color picker on the listing page.

 Best for: Babies 6 months and up, especially as a bridge toy for transitioning into actual toothbrushing once that first tooth pokes through.